-Kanafah is traditional Palestinian sweets made with shredded wheat and cheese soaked in sugar syrup.
+Kanafah is a traditional Palestinian sweet made with shredded wheat and cheese soaked in sugar syrup.

-So, Nablus is the place of origin of Knafah.
+So, Nablus is the place of origin of Knafeh.

-It is said that knafah was born in Nablus in around 15th century.
-Now we can enjoy this pastry all over the Arab countries.
+It is said that knafeh was born in Nablus around the 15th century.
+Now we can enjoy this pastry all over Arab countries.

 Of course, all the Palestinians adore it.

-The dough is originally like pasta made with semolina.
+The dough is like pasta made with semolina.

-The semolina pasta is sifted at first and made into powder, then kneaded with butter etc. into a wet dough.
+The semolina pasta is sifted and made into powder, then kneaded with butter into a wet dough.

-Then, the dough is spread on a big baking tray with goat cheese onto it.
-After being baked, it’s turned upside down and added syrup on the baked side.
+Then, the dough is spread on a big baking tray with goat cheese on it.
+After being baked, it’s turned upside down, and added syrup on the baked side.
 Cracked pistachio is added on top for finishing.

 Because it’s always freshly baked, it’s hot with stretchy cheese!

-That is to say, knafah is a soul food for Nablus people.
+That is to say, knafeh is soul food for Nablus people.

-But be careful, knafah is extremely sweet.
-If you are not a sweets person, it’s better to ask your companion(s) for a mouthful.
-Even a piece is still enough big.
+But be careful, knafeh is extremely sweet.
+If you don’t adore sweets, it’s better to ask your companion(s) for a mouthful.
+Even a piece is still big enough.